dekarrin/ictiobus/docs/ictcc.md

         package, followed by a dot, followed by the name of the type (such as "github.com/dekarrin/ictiobus/fishi/syntax.AST", or
         "*crypto/x509/pkix.Name").
 Packages with a different name than the last component of their import path are not supported at this time.
+Pointer types and slice types are both supported; map types are not.
+If --ir is provided, the Frontend() function in the generated Go package will be prefilled with this type, making it so callers of Frontend() do not need to supply it at runtime.

     -l, --lang NAME
         Set the language name in the metadata of the generated frontend to NAME.